porrasm/ez-stream/README.md

 Discord streaming costs money at higher qualities.
 But you can now host your own streaming service.
 For free!

+## Features

+- Stream using OBS (or other RTMP supporting app)
+- Watch streams from browser
+- Set password for viewers
+- Share guest link without the need of passwords

 ## How to use
 ### Streaming
 You can use OBS to stream.
 Set the stream mode to custom and enter the stream details: